 You can stand with one leg in front of the others.
 Bend down the front leg forward and make sure the knee of the other is kept straight and the heel stays on the ground.
 Keep this position for a few seconds (15 seconds to 30 seconds) and then you can repeat it or switch legs.

 For plantar fascia stretching:

-You can use your hands to pull up the toes to stretch the plantar fasciitis.
+You can use your hands to pull up the toes to stretch.
 Keep hold of the position for 30 seconds.